 Whole house filters are the most convenient option compared to other filtration systems.
 There are no pitchers to fill or clean.
 Just turn on the tap, and you’re ready to go.

-When compared to water pitcher filters and bottled water, a whole house filter is the most cost effective option.
+When compared to water pitcher filters, bottled water or a reverse osmosis system like the North Star NSRO42C4, a whole house filter is the most cost effective option.
 You’ll pay more upfront, but the filters last longer, and the system filters all of the water in your home.

 Depending on the system you choose, you can add several different filters to your home’s water supply, including: